Chart Color Schemes

 Norman Gardens's population is slightly younger than the national pattern

-At 37 years, Norman Gardens's median age is significantly below the Rest of Qld average of 41 as well as essentially aligned with the Australian median of 38.
+At 37 years, Norman Gardens's median age is significantly below the Rest of Qld average of 41, aligning essentially with the Australian median of 38.
 Compared to the Rest of Qld average, the 15-24 cohort is notably over-represented at 13.8% locally, while the 55-64 year-olds are under-represented at 10.8%.
-Following the census conducted on 27 August 2021, the 15 to 24 age group has grown from 12.6% to 13.8% of the population, while the 65 to 74 cohort increased from 8.5% to 9.6%.
+Following the Census conducted on August 10, 2021, the 15 to 24 age group has grown from 12.6% to 13.8%, and the 65 to 74 cohort increased from 8.5% to 9.6%.
 Conversely, the 5 to 14 cohort has declined from 14.5% to 12.3%.
-Demographic modeling suggests that Norman Gardens's age profile will evolve significantly by 2041.
+Demographic modeling suggests Norman Gardens's age profile will evolve significantly by 2041.
 The 25 to 34 cohort shows the strongest projected growth at 29%, adding 469 residents to reach 2,062.
-On the other hand, both the 55 to 64 and the 5 to 14 age groups will see reduced numbers.
+On the other hand, both the 55 to 64 and 5 to 14 age groups will see reduced numbers.